anagha-google/dataproc-labs/5-dataproc-gce-with-gpu/README.md

 The script (generate_data.py) has been provided to us by Nvidia to create a larger dataset and is located as shown below. <br>

 Before we begin, lets check the size of the base dataset.
+Paste in Cloud Shell-
 ```
 PROJECT_ID=`gcloud config list --format "value(core.project)" 2>/dev/null`
 PROJECT_NBR=`gcloud projects describe $PROJECT_ID | grep projectNumber | cut -d':' -f2 |  tr -d "'" | xargs`